Computer Systems (BSc Honours)

 For admission to a programme, standard applicants must

 Leaving Certificate in six subjects i.e. H5 in two subjects, and O6/H7 in four other subjects.
 The six subjects must include Mathematics*, and either English or Irish.

 Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.

 Please click here for more information.

-In Year 3, students are in industry for five months.
-The placement runs from April to August inclusive.
+A mandatory work placement takes place in Year 3.
 Placements for students are organised on a country-wide basis with a particular focus on Cork and Dublin.
 Students have been placed in France, Germany, Sweden and the USA.